 Last Updated on

-One of the first things to do before you prepare your body and your lives to change forever is to prepare yourself mentally.
+One of the first things to do before you prepare your body for pregnancy is to prepare yourself mentally.
 Ask yourself questions such as:

 - Am I ready for this?

-- Is my better half as enthusiastic as I am?
+- Is my partner as enthusiastic as I am?

 - Can I balance work and the responsibilities of a child properly?

 The decision of bringing a new life into this world should not be half-hearted.
 Parenting is a big responsibility and you should consider it if you and your partner are absolutely ready for it.
 Now if you’re sure that you’re ready for the big milestone and want to conceive, here’s how you can prepare your body for pregnancy.
 Also, learn about the medical factors and financial conditions that you will need to consider while preparing for parenthood.

 Here’s what you need to follow to prepare your body for pregnancy.

 If you want to get pregnant, you must stop taking birth control pills or using any other birth control method a couple of months before you start trying.
 Once you stop using birth control methods, you will have a fair idea about your menstrual cycle, which will help you identify the days when you’re most fertile.

 2. Track Your Ovulation cycle

 Once you stop using birth control, the next thing you need to do is track your ovulation cycle.
 Take some time out and explore your options.
 Ovulation cycle calculating applications, as well as medically approved kits, are widely available.
 Choose the one that’s user-friendly and helps you track your ovulation days easily.